 Simons-Berkeley Research Fellowship | Call for applications

-In its seventh year, 2019-2020, the Institute will host four further research programs on the following topics: in Summer 2019, "Foundations of Deep Learning," in Fall 2019, "Proofs, Consensus, and Decentralizing Society," and in Spring 2020, "The Quantum Wave in Computing" and "Lattices: Algorithms, Complexity and Cryptography."
+In its sixth year, 2018-19, the Institute will host four further research programs on the following topics: in Fall 2018, "Foundations of Data Science," and "Lower Bounds in Computational Complexity" and in Spring 2019, "Data Privacy: Foundations and Applications" and "Geometry of Polynomials."
 Descriptions of these programs and other information about the Institute can be found at simons.berkeley.edu.

-The Institute invites applications for Simons-Berkeley Research Fellowships for Summer 2019, Fall 2019 and Spring 2020.
-Simons-Berkeley Research Fellowships are intended for exceptional young scientists (within at most six years of the award of their PhD at the start of academic year 2019-2020).
+The Institute invites applications for Simons-Berkeley Research Fellowships for the Fall 2018 and Spring 2019 semesters.
+Simons-Berkeley Research Fellowships are intended for exceptional young scientists (within at most six years of the award of their PhD at the start of academic year 2018-19).
 Applicants who already hold junior faculty or postdoctoral positions are welcome to apply.
-In particular, applicants who hold, or expect to hold, postdoctoral appointments at other institutions are encouraged to apply to spend the duration of one program as a Simons-Berkeley Fellow subject to the approval of the postdoctoral institution.
-The Institute expects to award about 30 Fellowships in 2019-2020; the majority of these are for the duration of one program (either the summer or a semester), but several appointments for consecutive programs are expected to be made.
-Each Fellow will normally participate in at least one of the ongoing programs at the Institute and be resident for the full program.
+In particular, applicants who hold, or expect to hold, postdoctoral appointments at other institutions are encouraged to apply to spend one semester as a Simons-Berkeley Fellow, subject to the approval of the postdoctoral institution.
+The Institute expects to award about 30 Fellowships in 2018-19; the majority of these are for one semester, but several appointments for a full academic year are expected to be made.
+In each semester of residence, each Fellow will normally participate in at least one of the ongoing programs at the Institute.

 The Institute particularly encourages applications from women and minority candidates.

-Each applicant for Summer 2019, Fall 2019 or Spring 2020, or more than one of these, should prepare the following documents in a single PDF file:
+Each applicant for Fall 2018 or Spring 2019, or both, should prepare the following documents in a single PDF file:

 - Cover letter, briefly describing your interest in the Institute and its programs